 What is CADASIL?

 CADASIL is an abbreviation for a long name describing a rare heritable form of stroke (Cerebral Autosomal Dominant Arteriopathy with Subcortical Infarcts and Leukoencephalopathy).
-The disease usually presents with multiple small strokes, but migraine can also be a prominent feature.
+The disease usually presents with multiple small strokes, and/or migraine.
 CADASIL is caused by an abnormality (mutation) in a gene called NOTCH3.

 What does genetic mean?